nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Modal Editing

-Wingman offers 5 different modes through which you can manage your resources:
+Wingman offers 5 different resource modes through which you can manage your resources:
+- `crew` mode: to manage the crews that form your airline workforce
+- `flight` mode: to manage the flights that your airline operates
 - `location` mode: to manage the locations in which your airline operates
+- `pilot` mode: to manage the pilots that form your airline workforce
 - `plane` mode: to manage the planes that your airline operates
-- `flight` mode: to manage the flights that your airline operates
-- `pilot` mode: to manage the pilots that form your airline workforce
-- `crew` mode: to manage the crews that form your airline workforce

 The different modes offer similar and intuitive commands, with optimisations to cater to the subject that the mode is managing.
 This means you do not have to worry about memorising complex commands and instead